Thrones (Ophanim)

 The synthesis that merged these two traditions into the first-sphere thrones choir was a later theological construction, not a straightforward reading of either source.

-Thrones are the third first-sphere choir in the classical hierarchy.
+The direct answer is that thrones are the third first-sphere choir in the classical hierarchy, but the category is synthetic.
 They bear or uphold the divine presence in Pseudo-Dionysian theology.

 The class draws on two distinct biblical traditions: Ezekiel's ophanim (the wheels of the divine chariot) and Paul's brief listing of thrones in Colossians.